LinkedIn post ideas

 From idea to draft in one step

 Like an idea?
 Tell Amelia to draft it.
-She turns the suggestion into a complete post in your voice, ready to review and publish.
+She turns the suggestion into a complete post in your direction, ready to review and publish.
 No context-switching between an idea tool and a writing tool.

 Jordan T.